 This blog will showcase my life as a Pagan, and a Gaelic Polytheist specifically.
 I hope that the message of increased vitality in our traditions transcends my specific practices.

 Owen has been a practicing Gaelic Polytheist for the past 10 years, and currently a student at Sabhal Mor Ostaig.
 His current studies include Scottish Gaelic, as well as Gaelic Culture and History.
 He holds a BA in Western European History, Minoring in Forest Ecosystems Science.
-Addicted to hiking, and great wine, he lives on a small island off the New England coast.
+He lives on a small island off the New England coast.